-We offer diesel engine (hand start or battery start), petrol engine, single or 3 phase electric motor drive and a completely intrinsically safe water turbine drive.
+We offer diesel engine (hand start or battery start), single or 3 phase electric motor drive and, subject to a minimum order of 20 units, a completely intrinsically safe water turbine drive.

 The unit comes in a 2 or 4 wheel frame with collapsible handles or on a ground plate with a compact carry frame.
 The internal hose is interchangeable for compatibility with different pumping fluids, and of course there are no seals or exposed bearings to worry about.
 It is used exclusively by the UK fire brigade where reliability and guaranteed performance are their primary concern.